JY1Z/collaborative-project-3/README.md

 module.exports = { requireAuth };

 ```
-Disscusion: if it is better or not
+Disscusion: Code from ChatGPT is better structured, and scalable due to improved error handling, better separation of concerns, and more informative feedback to the client.

 ```js